Pure non-Markovian evolutions

-We briefly discuss conditions (A), (B) and (C).
+We briefly discuss conditions~(A), (B) and (C).
 Condition (A) requires the evolution to be CP-divisible before $\TL$: \textit{no non-Markovian effects can take place in $[0,\TL]$}.
-Condition (B) requires the evolution following $T^\Lambda$ to be physical \textit{by its own}, namely such that the composition with the initial noise $\Lambda_{T^\Lambda}$ is not needed for the intermediate maps $\{V_{t,T^\Lambda}\}_{t\geq T^\Lambda}$ to be CPTP~\footnote{Conditions (A) and (B) are equivalent to (A+B): $V_{t,s}$ CPTP for all $ s\leq t \mbox{ and }s\in[0,T]$.}.
-Finally, condition (C) is imposed because a unitary transformation is not detrimental for the information content of our system and we cannot consider it useless noise: it is ``useless'' but not noisy.
-We remember that evolutions with dynamical maps that are unitary at all times can be simulated with closed quantum systems, and therefore we do not focus on cases where condition (C) is necessary.
-In Appendix \ref{proofclosed} we show that Eq. (\ref{TLambdanuovo}) is indeed a maximum and not a supremum.
+Condition (B) requires the evolution following $T^\Lambda$ to be physical \textit{by its own}, namely such that the composition with the initial noise $\Lambda_{T^\Lambda}$ is not needed for the intermediate maps $\{V_{t,T^\Lambda}\}_{t\geq T^\Lambda}$ to be CPTP.
+Finally, condition~(C) is imposed because a unitary transformation is not detrimental for the information content of our system and we cannot consider it useless noise: it is ``useless'' (for non-Markovian phenomena) but not noisy.
+We remember that evolutions with dynamical maps that are unitary at all times can be simulated with closed quantum systems, and therefore we do not focus on these cases or where condition (C) is necessary.
+In Appendix \ref{proofclosed} we show that Eq.~(\ref{TLambdanuovo}) is indeed a maximum and not a supremum.